Dealing with a Difficult Mother

 5 ways to break free and take your life back

-Waiting around for mom's permission to really take your life back will get you nowhere.
-You need to learn how to stand up for yourself and embody self-confidence even when you don’t feel it.
+Waiting around for mom's permission to take your life back will get you nowhere.
+You need to learn how to stand up for yourself and embody self-confidence.
 Any change in your relationship with mom is going to involve letting go in the service of moving on and moving forward with your life.
 It is your turn when you say it is.

 Here is a meditation that will help you come home to yourself and reset.